Maple mustard tahini dressing is the perfect salad dressing or dip for all your fall and winter meals.

 Tahini is a paste made from ground sesame seeds.
 Tahini is thick and creamy but has a runny consistency similar to natural peanut butter or natural almond butter.
-Tahini is used in many middle eastern like hummus and falafel and is a great base for creamy dressings, so you don’t have to use mayo.
+Tahini is used in many Mediterranean dishes like hummus and falafel and is a great base for creamy dressings, so you don’t have to use mayo.

 Where can you buy tahini

 You can buy tahini at most grocery stores, typically in the international foods section or in the same area of the peanut butter and nut butters.
 I usually buy my tahini from Trader Joe’s – it’s a great price and always in stock.
 You can also buy tahini online if you can’t find it in your local stores.

 Do you have to mix tahini when you open the jar?

 Yes the oil helps to make the tahini creamy!
 Tahini often separates the paste from the oil in the jar while it sits on the shelves (just like natural almond butter or peanut butter).
 You will need to mix the oil in well.
 Typically I use a butter knife for this.

 - Hummus Pasta Salad